 This modern hostel is located in central Stockholm.
 It is just minutes from Sodermalm, the best neighbourhood to stay in Stockholm for nightlife.
 They offer clean and safe single, double and triple rooms and a substantial buffet breakfast is included with each reservation.

 Best Hotel in Sodermalm: Hotel Point

 Clean rooms, spotless beds, and wonderful staff – what more could you ask for from a hotel!
-This charming three-star property is located at the heart of Sodermalm and is a quick walk to bars, clubs, restaurants, and popular tourist attractions.
+This charming three-star Stockholm hotel is located at the heart of Sodermalm and is a quick walk to bars, clubs, restaurants, and popular tourist attractions.
 Rooms are comfortable and well-equipped with great amenities and features.

 Best Hotel in Sodermalm: NOFO Hotel BW Premier Collection

-Things to See and Do in Sodermalm
+Things to Do in Sodermalm

 - Choose from a wide range of beers at Akkurat Bar & Restaurant.